MicrosoftDocs/win32/desktop-src/MDMAppProv/mdm-appinstalljob.md

 ---
 title: MDM\_AppInstallJob class
-description: Represents a job that manages the installation, upgrade, or uninstallation of an application on a device that is registered with the Mobile Device Management (MDM) service. ms.assetid: '5ee99bd5-893e-4df9-9619-0dbd71eb888d'
+description: Represents a job that manages the installation, upgrade, or uninstallation of an application on a device that is registered with the Mobile Device Management (MDM) service. ms.assetid: 5ee99bd5-893e-4df9-9619-0dbd71eb888d
+keywords:
-keywords: ["MDM_AppInstallJob class MDM App Management", "MDM_AppInstallJob class MDM App Management , described"]
+- MDM_AppInstallJob class MDM App Management
+- MDM_AppInstallJob class MDM App Management , described
 topic_type:
 - apiref
 api_name: